Intro background

 There are a number of programs to support Columbia in our effort to reduce energy use.

-Reduce energy use with Columbia Water & Light's rebates and loans.
+Residential - Reduce energy use with Columbia Water & Light's rebates and loans.

 neighborhood houses